Skip to main content

 How it works

 Instead of managing static API keys, your applications obtain tokens from your identity provider and exchange them for temporary CoreWeave access credentials.
-These credentials automatically expire after a configurable duration, and your applications refresh them by exchanging new tokens as needed.
+These credentials expire after a configurable duration, and your applications refresh them by exchanging new tokens as needed.

 Diagram showing the authentication flow from workloads, CI/CD pipelines, and people through identity providers to CoreWeave IAM and AI Object Storage